rlgomes/memoize/README.md

 From wikipedia:

-"In computing, memoization is an optimization technique used primarily to speed up computer programs by having function calls avoid repeating the calculation of results for previously processed inputs."
+> In computing, memoization is an optimization technique used primarily to speed
+> up computer programs by having function calls avoid repeating the calculation of
+> results for previously processed inputs.

 The memoize library can be used to quickly add the memoization feature to any existing function so that you can cache previously calculated results for the